 Adding Suffixes to Split Vowels

-As you learned in Explaining Split Vowel Digraphs, a split vowel spelling is a vowel sound spelled by splitting the e off from the first vowel letter and tucking a trailing sound in between.
+As you learned in Explaining Split Vowel Digraphs, a split vowel spelling is a vowel sound spelled by splitting the e off from the first vowel letter in a vowel digraph (like ie and oe) and tucking a trailing sound in between.
 When talking with a child, another term that can be used to refer to the class of split vowel words is to call them vowel+e (vowel plus e) words.
-The terms "split vowel," "vowel+e," and "a dash e" (a-e) all refer to the same concept.
+The terms "split vowel," "vowel+e," and "a dash e" (a-e) all refer to the same concept (as do "magic-e" and "silent-e" although, as explained on the previous page, it's better to avoid that terminology.)
 Your child will likely be most comfortable at first with a-e, i-e, etc., then with vowel+e and finally with the term split vowel.

 When a word with a split vowel spelling has a suffix added, we drop the e before adding the suffix if the suffix starts with a vowel letter.
 If it does not, such as the suffix ly, it is just added to the word.
 Don’t worry right now about explaining this, but do explain that you are going to examine what happens when "ing" is added to a word.
 Also, explain that an ending like "ing" is called a suffix, and that the word the suffix is added onto is called either the root word or the base word.